 Defining an unalterable data file

 You have the ability to define an unalterable HFSQL data file:

 - in the data model editor:

-- Display the data file description window (for example, "Description of data file" option in the popup menu.
+- Open the data file description window (for example, "Description of data file" option in the context menu.

 - In the "Details" tab, check "Unalterable file".

 - Validate the description of data file.
 In the data model editor, the unalterable data file is represented with a lock.

 - through programming, by defining a data file dynamically:

 - Create a variable of type File description.

 - Use the Unalterable property to define the file unalterability.